mrboran/ml-knowledge-primer/README.md

 # Machine Learning Knowledge Primer

 <p align='center'>
-  ✨ Understaning ML from ground up for interviews and projects ✨
+  ✨ In the age of GPTs understaning ML from ground up!✨
 </p>